merkle-open/generator-nitro/packages/generator-nitro/generators/app/templates/src/shared/assets/readme.md

 # Assets

-Images in this folder will be copied to the `/public/assets` folder by the gulp task "minify-img"
+Images in this folder will be minified and copied to the folder `/public/assets` by the gulp task "minify-images"

 In views you can use them with "/assets/"